Slowdeb/Tryhackme/Uranium CTF.md

 ![image](https://user-images.githubusercontent.com/76821053/130353815-db75ef42-dfbd-44fe-860f-7fe3a0ff55c8.png)

 Since we only have the password of “hakanbey”, we can change is permissions to match “root”.
-This option indicates that any user can execute a command from any terminal, acting as ALL (or any) user, and run can run any or ALL commands.
+This option indicates that any user can execute a command from any terminal, acting as ALL (or any) user, and can run ALL commands.

 To get to “root” just change to user “hakanbey" with his credentials and then escalate to “root”: